29 March 2020Market insights

 Selling by recommending is known as Zhong Cao (种草) in China, to literally “plant grass”.
 Learn why social selling has become paramount to the export success of brands in China

-Originally from Hong Kong, our Strategy Director Rex So shares his wisdom about the changing social media marketing scene in China today and how you can leverage it for growth.
+Originally from Beijing, one of our Consumer Strategists Eva Li shares her wisdom about the changing social media marketing scene in China today and how you can leverage it for growth.

 From 2018 to 2019, “Zhong Cao”, literally meaning "planting grass", was a key phrase for social media marketing in China.
 It refers to the experience of seeing a product owned by others and immediately wanting it too.
 The desire therefore "grows just like grass", which is called “Zhang Cao”.
 And finally, the desire quenched by purchasing is “Ba Cao” – "pulling out the grass".